-If you are using Office 365 or Azure Active Directory, you can enable Microsoft SSO option.
-Once enabled, all members of your Office tenancy will automatically join your ThingLink organization when signing in with Microsoft.
+If you are using Azure Active Directory, you can enable the Microsoft SSO option.
+Once enabled, all members of your Active Directory will automatically join your ThingLink organization when signing in with their Microsoft account.
 For educational institutions, we'll also automatically differentiate between student and teacher accounts.

 Learn more about the integration here.